 The corridor was previously owned by the Burlington Northern Santa Fe Railway Company.
-Today, King County owns just over 16 miles of the Eastrail, including most of the seven-mile section that runs through Bellevue.
+Today, King County owns just over 16 miles of Eastrail, including most of the seven-mile section that runs through Bellevue.
 Approximately two miles of that section opened in 2018 as an interim, gravel trail for pedestrians and bicyclists.
-More information about trail planning and development is available on King County's Eastrail webpage.
+More information is in on King County's Eastrail webpage.

 Although the City of Bellevue is not an Eastrail owner, it has a keen interest in both the development of a high-quality pedestrian and bicycle trail and in preserving its potential for additional transportation and utility uses.
 The city is working to advance the trail by supporting its design and development of key trail crossings and connecting links.
 Bellevue is also the permitting authority for development of the segment that passes through the city.